🆕 Are hidden website trackers putting your brand at risk? Find out now! 🔎

 Meeting your company’s obligations under the Colorado Privacy Act can seem daunting, especially if you aren’t a regulatory or policy specialist.
 When you partner with Ketch, we help you ensure your company is compliant with the CPA, as well as all other U.S. State Privacy Laws.

-With the Ketch Trust by Design Platform, you can:
+With the Ketch Data Permissioning Platform, you can:

 • Use our “clicks-not-code” interface to create policies for how data is handled throughout your data ecosystem, leveraging our templates for Colorado-specific compliance